How Important is Imagery?

 In a case study by 37 Signals, it was found that including an image of a smiling customer on their landing page resulted in a 102.5% increase in conversions.

-Remember to support your photography with call to action.
+Remember to support your photography with Call To Action.
 Streamline your customers buying process with an ever present call to action.
 Don’t make your customer search for how they buy.

 8. Optimise for mobile

-Mobile shopping is now 30% of all online sales and is on the rise and will continue to rise as technology becomes better.
+Mobile shopping is now over 30% of all online sales and is on the rise and will continue to rise as technology becomes better.

 Make sure your website imagery is responsive to mobile so that your customers have a seamless and easy shopping experience on their phones, and you will no doubt see an increase sales.